-As the Authority moved into the 2021/22 financial year, it kept its financial position under constant review in light of the ongoing Coronavirus pandemic.
-However, evidence to date shows very little financial impact on the Authority directly and management are fully confident that it is a going concern for the foreseeable future and that we have adequate plans and reserves in place should the situation deteriorate in the coming few years.
+As the Authority moved into the 2023/24 financial year, it kept its financial position under constant review in light of the ongoing Coronavirus pandemic.
+However, evidence to date shows very little financial impact on the Authority directly and management are fully confident that it is a going concern for the foreseeable future and that we have adequate plans and reserves in place should the situation deteriorate again in the future.

-There have been no other significant changes to the Authority or its position since 31 March 2022.
+There have been no other significant changes to the Authority or its position since 31 March 2023.

-Nigel Stone, CPFA FCCA Chief Finance Officer xx October 2022
+Nigel Stone, CPFA FCCA Chief Finance Officer [insert date]